 In the California Supreme Court’s recent decision, Donohue v.
 AMN Services, LLC (2021), the Court held that employers cannot round meal period timekeeping entries.
 As a result, an employer cannot adjust an employee’s hours worked to the nearest time increment for meal periods.
 The Court held that California’s meal period provisions are aimed at preventing even minor infringements on meal period requirements.
-The Court found that a policy that rounded an employee’s time entries was “incompatible” with the objectives of California’s meal period provisions.
+The labor lawyers at Michael Sullivan & Associates, LLC note that the Court found that a policy that rounded an employee’s time entries was “incompatible” with the objectives of California’s meal period provisions.

-The rounding policy in question would round employees’ time entries to the nearest 10 minutes.
+Our labor lawyers note that the rounding policy in question would round employees’ time entries to the nearest 10 minutes.
 If an employee clocked out for their lunch at 12:04 and then clocked back in at 12:26, the timekeeping system would round the employees’ entries as 12:00 and 12:30.
 Although the actual meal period was 22 minutes, the timekeeping system would have recorded the meal period as 30 minutes.
 AMN relied on the rounded time punches generated by the timekeeping system to determine whether a meal period was short or delayed.
 As a result, employees who received less than a thirty minute meal period or a late meal period did not receive meal period premium pay.
 The Court found that even a “minor infringement” on the Wage Order’s requirements for meal periods, such as a meal period of 29 minutes, is a violation, and employees should be paid an hour of meal period premium pay.
-The Court found that a when the time records show that meal periods were rounded, delayed or missed—a presumption of liability exists.
-The Court held that the presumption of liability can rebutted by presenting evidence that the employee failed or refused to take a compliant meal period, through the employees’ affirming that they were provided the opportunity to take a meal period through the timekeeping application.
+The Court found that when the time records show that meal periods were rounded, delayed or missed—a presumption of liability exists.
+Our labor attorneys note that the Court held that the presumption of liability can be rebutted by presenting evidence that the employee failed or refused to take a compliant meal period, through the employees affirming that they were provided the opportunity to take a meal period through the timekeeping application.

-The decision also acknowledges the employers may use electronic applications for employees to record their meal periods.
+Our labor lawyers note that the decision also acknowledges the employers may use electronic applications for employees to record their meal periods.
 The employer used a drop-down menu, which prompted employees to choose one of three options: (1) “I was provided an opportunity to take a 30 min break before the end of my 5th hour of work but chose not to”; (2) “I was provided an opportunity to take a 30 min break before the end of my 5th hour of work but chose to take a shorter/later break”; (3) “I was not provided an opportunity to take a 30 min break before the end of my 5th hour of work.”
 If the employee selected the third option, the employee was paid one hour of meal period premium pay.
 The employee selected an option in conjunction with the employee’s submission of his timesheet.
-The Court approved the employers’ use of the drop down menu for employees’ to select whether they were provided the opportunity to take a meal period.
+Our labor lawyers note that the Court approved the employers’ use of the drop down menu for employees’ to select whether they were provided the opportunity to take a meal period.

 The Court held that the rounded time punches failed to track and compensate employees for potentially noncompliant meal periods.
 Even though some employees were overcompensated where the rounding was in the employee’s favor, the Court held that the Company had not properly accounted for meal periods that were short or late based on the actual time entries.